sukjaelee/clean_axum_demo/README.md

 - Use `thiserror` for ergonomic declarations and matching.
 - Map these errors to appropriate HTTP status codes using `impl IntoResponse`.
 - Ensure consistent JSON error structure across all endpoints for better DX and frontend compatibility.

+---

+### 📝 TODO

+1. Enhance tests with the [`axum-test`](https://crates.io/crates/axum-test) crate for more expressive and robust integration testing.
+2. Add a `docker-compose.yml` to simplify local setup with MariaDB and seeded data.